 By Major Ben C. Truman in 1898

-The old stage drivers of the Pacific Slope during the fifties and sixties [1800s], nearly all of whom have themselves been driven over the “Great Divide” were the last of their race.
+The old stage drivers of the Pacific Slope during the 1850s and 1860s, nearly all of whom have themselves been driven over the “Great Divide”, were the last of their race.
 Time was, however, when the man who held the ribbons over a six-horse team on the summits of the Sierra and in the canons of the Coast and Cascade Ranges was more highly esteemed than the millionaire or the statesman who rode behind him.
-He was, moreover, the best-liked, and the most honored personage in the country through which he took his right of way.
+He was, moreover, the best-liked and the most honored personage in the country through which he took his right of way.
 He was often a “hail fellow well met,” but he was the autocrat of the road at all times.
-His orders were obeyed with the greatest celerity [swiftness], and he was always the first to be saluted by the wayfarer, the passenger, the hostler, the postmaster, and the man at the door of the wayside inn.
-Our Sierra Jehu, was generally an American, in most cases from New York, Ohio, Pennsylvania, Tennessee, Texas, Missouri, New Hampshire, or Maine.
+His orders were obeyed with the greatest swiftness, and he was always the first to be saluted by the wayfarer, the passenger, the hostler, the postmaster, and the man at the door of the wayside inn.
+Our Sierra Jehu was generally an American, in most cases from New York, Ohio, Pennsylvania, Tennessee, Texas, Missouri, New Hampshire, or Maine.

 Miss Sharon was the prettiest girl I ever carried into the valley, and Mrs. Langtry the most beautiful and agreeable woman.
 I have received presents from all the members of the Grant family.
 The General himself gave me a silver-mounted cigar-case containing eight cigars, and the girls sent me gloves and candy.”

 We reached the summit at twelve o’clock, and here a sight presented itself such as I had never seen before.
-The storm had spent itself on the summit and had been swept into the stupendous chasms surrounding, with all of its celestial pyrotechnics and deafening artillery; and from a sunny elevation seven thousand feet in the air we could behold the jubilee of elements below.
-I saw Hooker’s fight in and above the clouds on Lookout Mountain, at the commencement of the Atlanta campaign.
+The storm had spent itself on the summit and had been swept into the stupendous chasms surrounding, with all of its celestial pyrotechnics and deafening artillery.
+From a sunny elevation 7,000 feet in the air, we could behold the jubilee of elements below.
+I saw Hooker’s fight in and above the clouds on Lookout Mountain at the commencement of the Atlanta campaign.
 I was reminded of that memorable episode by the sight before me, except that, instead of the din of small arms and the infernally-demoralizing “Rebel yell,” the roar of heaven’s artillery in the Sierra that 17th day of August was like that of ten thousand battles in the clouds.
 Bill reined up so that I could stand and get a good view, at which the inside passenger stuck his head out of the window and asked:

 “What is the matter, driver?
 What are you stopping here for? ”